 I was given a sample in exchange for some Dairy Kefir Grains and I was quickly hooked.
 My first sample got lost, literally in the yeast at the bottom of the jar so the guy who'd given it to me offered me another.
 He had loads of jars of different cultures all bubbling away in his 'library of cultures.
 I thought it was great, having such an array of fascinating organisms all giving off that heady aroma of yeast alcohol.
 I just had sourdough, Kombucha, dairy Kefir

 I was extra careful with this batch and managed to keep it going for a while.
-I'd already had some suspicions about cross contamination so got another batch from someone who didn't keep any other cultures.
+I'd already had some suspicions about cross contamination so got another batch from of pure stock from a culture bank and just in time as shortly afterwards they stopped offering it.

-Some time between then and November 2009 (I've had a glitch on my computer subsequently losing a lot of emails) I became very busy at work and had little time to be sharing the GBP, I was posting out just a few packets a week and the time involved running the site just didn't seem worth it.
+Between then and November 2009 I became very busy at work and had little time to be sharing the GBP, I was posting out just a few packets a week and the time involved running the site just didn't seem worth it.
 Besides the GBP group was doing well and plenty of people were sharing the culture.
 A guy called Will took my last bit that I had to share, he was very keen and wanted to know everything.
 I told him everything I knew about the stuff and I thought it was in safe hands.
 Shortly after giving him my last batch he posted to the GBP group on Yahoo proclaiming he'd 'created a new strain'.
 The longer serving members were very bemused by this.
 'How have you "created" a new strain?'
 He proudly told us he'd combined the batch I'd given him with one he'd bought from eBay.
 Well, at the time, and still today, there are plenty of people selling yeast and Water Kefir Grains that have been fed ginger and passing them off as a GBP.
 So, I got my partner to buy a batch of his 'new strain' and I tested it.
 I also got a known sample of Water Kefir Grains to compare.
-It grew as fast as the Water Kefir Grains, was a similar size, appearance and the resulting brew as very similar to the Water Kefir Grains' brew.
+It grew as fast as the Water Kefir Grains, was a similar size, appearance and the resulting brew was very similar to the Water Kefir Grains' brew.
 It was obvious then that he'd got a mixture of two cultures.
 The yeast and bacteria in Water Kefir Grains are very similar to those in the GBP and need exactly the same conditions.
 Since the Water Kefir Grains are much more vigorous mixing the two would result in the Water Kefir Grains taking over, dominating the GBP.

 All I'd learned of the GBP and it's loss suddenly made sense.
 It hadn't been lost as such, it had been mixed with the newly introduced Water Kefir Grains and the two, looking very similar, had been confused for the same thing.
 The GBP had been overtaken by the Water Kefir Grains in homes where the two had been cultured together.
 In the mid 20'th century people didn't understand hygiene as we do today and even today many people think just putting distance between their various cultures is enough to keep them separate.
 They don't understand that the distance is not important if they don't surgically sterilise everything including the curious little hands of children, and the feet of passing fruit flies; obviously this is not possible.